This course may be taken prior to or during the same term.

 Student Rights and Responsibilities

 The University seeks to provide an environment which encourages the thoughtful development of intellectual, social, and moral standards.
-Students conduct is expected to be lawful and not violate federal, state, local laws, County or municipal ordinances.
-In addition, Students are expected to abide by all Board of Governors or University regulations, or policies (https://uwf.edu/go/legal-and-consumer-info/).
-The Student Handbook is available online; refer to the Student Handbook.
+Students' conduct is expected to be lawful and not violate federal, state, local laws, County or municipal ordinances.
+In addition, students are expected to abide by all Board of Governors or University regulations, or policies (https://uwf.edu/go/legal-and-consumer-info/).
+Refer to the Student Rights and Responsibilities section of the UWF Student Handbook for more information.

 Student Code of Conduct

 The University seeks to provide an environment which encourages the thoughtful development of intellectual, social, and moral standards.
-Student conduct is expected to be lawful, and students are expected to abide by all University regulations and the Student Code of Conduct, as published in the Student Handbook and Planner.
+Student conduct is expected to be lawful and students are expected to abide by all University regulations and the Student Code of Conduct.

-All students may bring grievances to the attention of University personnel, and they will receive prompt and fair disposition of grievances as outlined in the Student Handbook and Planner.
-Also refer to Appeals and Grievances.
+All students may bring grievances to the attention of University personnel and they will receive prompt and fair disposition of grievances as outlined in the Appeals and Grievance Process section of the Student Handbook.

 Use of Instructional Space and Resources